Considerations and Objectives for a Safe Multimodal Transportation System

 Evolution of Bike Accommodations on Roadways

-At times, yes, newer things will catch on and people will start to behave differently.
-It is important as we look at things and we keep our eyes and ears open to things we see nationally.
-I think many would admit if you’re talking about our Midwestern area here, but then say compare it to very bike rich areas an example like Portland very heavy bicycling community, there’s kind of a different recognition and acceptance by vehicles.
+At times, yes, newer things will catch on, and people will start to behave differently.
+It is important as we look at things, and keep our eyes and ears open to things we see nationally.
+I think many would admit if you’re talking about our Midwestern area here, but then say compare it to very bike-rich areas an example like Portland’s very heavy bicycling community, there’s kind of a different recognition and acceptance by vehicles.
 It’s how we take things like that and make sure if we’re going to try certain things like that, we make them the right fit for the community and areas we’re dealing with here in the Midwest.

 Advisory Bike Lanes used for Rural Roadway Sharing

-I think some of the shared concepts that we’ve talked about, they’re very appropriate, where again, we run into the budget issues that we have.
-At times we’re dealing with maybe community areas where reality is it’s an older area, unfortunately, it may have gone through a time period in which infrastructure wasn’t being installed.
-There weren’t storm sewers being installed and sidewalk being installed as they build as an example in residential building the homes.
+I think some of the shared concepts that we’ve talked about they’re very appropriate, where again, we run into the budget issues that we have.
+At times we’re dealing with maybe community areas where the reality is it’s an older area.
+Unfortunately, it may have gone through a time period in which infrastructure wasn’t being installed.
+There weren’t storm sewers being installed and sidewalks being installed as they built, for example, in a residential building the homes.

 Bicycle Facility Types & Intersection Treatments

-The underlying factor to a lot of these great examples that they’ve shared is the reality of kind of this be seen, and the ability to see.
-Bike boxes get you out there where it puts the bicyclist in a greater viewing point for any drivers and vehicles as well as allows bicyclists to get to a point where they can better see and judge, what type of vehicle activity is going on, what type of conflict could be approaching.
+Bike boxes get you out there where it puts the bicyclist in a greater viewing point for any drivers and vehicles as well as allows bicyclists to get to a point where they can better see and judge what type of vehicle activity is going on, what type of conflict could be approaching.

 Accommodating Sidepaths at Signalized Intersections

-All the Midwestern states have fairly significant trail systems going in and that’s also a favored bicycle accommodation in metro areas.
-When you have a trail route that you end up with a sidepath accommodation.
+All the Midwestern states have fairly significant trail systems going in, and that’s also a favored bicycle accommodation in metro areas.
+When you have a trail route, you end up with a sidepath accommodation.
 Talk a little bit about the challenges that come in when you’re getting to a signalized intersection of accommodating a sidepath safely?

-I think the physical nature of how we lay out some of these sidepaths, sometimes we’re very lucky in that we have a large corridor right-of-way because we are dealing with a highway route higher speed and we’ve got a lot of room.
+I think the physical nature of how we lay out some of these sidepaths is important.
+Sometimes we’re very lucky in that we have a large corridor right-of-way because we are dealing with a highway route with higher speed, and we’ve got a lot of room.
 We tend to locate the sidepath back at the edge of the right-of-way line, which is great.
 It makes for an enjoyable experience.
-Speaking as a bicyclist I enjoy it, you get out there and you’re able to get moving.
+Speaking as a bicyclist, I enjoy it, you get out there, and you’re able to get moving.

 Multimodal Safety Considerations

-Thanks for all your time today, guys.
+Thanks for all your time today.
 Thanks to those listening.
 Be sure to reach out to us if you do have areas of concern or things you want to get going from a planning perspective.
-It’s a good exercise to go through a detailed planning process, to line out how you want your community to function when it comes to the safety of other modes in your transportation system.
-With that, we’ll wrap this up for today and safe travels.
+It’s a good exercise to go through a detailed planning process to line out how you want your community to function when it comes to the safety of other modes in your transportation system.
+With that, we’ll wrap this up for today, and safe travels.